 never were; and I say, ‘Why not?’”

-But where do they come from?
+But where do these catalysts come from?
 After witnessing World War I as a youth and World War II as an adult, Dabrowski began to ask precisely this question.
 He saw some collaborate with Nazis while others risked their lives to save Jews and others facing persecution.
 He took particular note of the “positively maladjusted”—the people who wouldn’t just go along with it.
 What his work suggests is that a person who feels the kind of deep frustration we’re talking about here is precisely the sort of person who can become this kind of human catalyst.
 Let us hope we won’t ever need it again on the level Dabrowski witnessed—but there’s still plenty of work for such people to do.

-And we don’t need to focus solely on those who became famous for their great works.
+One other thing: we don’t need to focus solely on those who became famous for their great works.
 TPD can also help us understand the catalysts and exemplars we meet in our everyday lives—people we know and care about who may simultaneously have great potential even as they’re struggling with maladjustment.

 George Bernard Shaw would clearly have understood the concept of positive disintegration: